victorrentea/victorrentea.github.io/blog/exceptions.md

 Don’t worry: changing `RuntimeException` to `Exception` in our Global Exception Handler fixes the issue.
 Here’s the [final commit on this section](https://github.com/victorrentea/exceptions-guide/commit/85b43e6c5a1521a9202672d659e1e8b8319cfe3f).

-## Avoiding NullPointerException
-This section turned into a separate article: [Avoiding NullPointerException](avoiding-null-pointer.html)

 ## Checked Exceptions and Streams
 Java 8 gave us an extremely powerful weapon against the most frequent Exception in Java: the `Optional`.
 Unfortunately, Java 8 also brought new headaches regarding exceptions, as the default functional interfaces in Java 8 don’t declare throwing any checked exceptions.
 So every time you get a checked exception within a lambda, you have to fix that somehow: